 Interest payable on legacies shall be computed after the rate of 5% per annum unless any other rate of interest is directed by the will or under a judgment or order of a Court directing an account of legacies in which event the rate of interest shall be computed according to such will or as directed under or pursuant to such judgment or order.

-[Section 143A inserted by No. 39 of 1945 s.
-2; amended by No 113 of 1965 s.
+[Section 143A inserted: No. 39 of 1945 s.
+2; amended: No 113 of 1965 s.
 8.]

 143B.
 Saving provision as to bonds